newtheatre/history-project/README.md

 The history project aims to collect information on past shows, committees and other goings-on at The New Theatre.

+## Install

+To get the site running locally you will need a working Ruby environment, the bundler gem installed (`sudo gem install bundler`) and ImageMagick (usually `sudo apt-get install imagemagick`).
+Then do the following:

+`git clone https://github.com/newtheatre/history-project.git` to clone the repo to your computer.

+`cd history-project` to change into the directory.

+`bundle install` to install all the Ruby dependencies the project needs to build.

+`bundle exec jekyll serve --watch` to build the site and serve it on http://localhost:4000 when done.
+File changes will trigger a rebuild.

 ## Editing

 See the [site documentation](http://history.newtheatre.org.uk/docs/)

 ## Useful Stuff